Kizhakke Pogum Rail: Release and reception

 Kizhakke Pogum Rail was released on 10 August 1978, and distributed by Sri Amman Creations.
 Ananda Vikatan rated the film 55 out of 100, appreciating its latter half and the climax for its realism.
 Naagai Dharuman of Anna praised the acting of cast, music, direction, dialogues, and visual poetry.
-The film became a major commercial success, completing a 365-day run in theatres, and Radhika became popularly known by the sobriquet "Rayil Radhika".
+The film became a major commercial success, completing a 365-day run in theatres, and Radikaa briefly became known by the sobriquet Rayil Radikaa.
 Malaysia Vasudevan won the Tamil Nadu State Film Award for Best Male Playback Singer for singing in the film.

 Remakes

 Kizhakke Pogum Rail was remade in Telugu as Toorpu Velle Railu (1979) by Bapu, and in Hindi as Saveray Wali Gaadi (1986) by Bharathiraja himself.